 - A light sweater or shawl, even if going somewhere warm the plane can be freezing, doubles up as extra pillow/blanket or for covering stains!

-- You always need a plastic bag for something
+- You always need a spare plastic bag or a ziplock bag for something

 - Electronics and valuables (including charges) that you don’t want in your main luggage